 Always use a correct angle.
 It is recommended to hold your equipment in a 45° angle for the ink to be inserted in the skin layer properly.
 There is a high risk that the ink will leak out from the puncture in the skin, if you have a too vertical angle.

-You will cause much unnecessary pain and bleeding on your customer, when exceeding the recommended depth.
-But if you tattoo too superficial, much ink will quickly disappear and the final outcome of the tattoo will be a foggy mess.
+You will cause unnecessary pain and bleeding on your client if you exceed the recommended depth.
+If you apply tattoo ink superficially, (not going deep enough into the skin), ink will quickly disappear and the final outcome of the tattoo will be quite messy.

-But the most important thing is to practice until you get a result that both you and the client can be proud of.
-You must learn until all the basic rules for the performance runs like clockwork.
+Keep practicing until you get a result that both you and the client can be proud of.
+You must learn all the basics of tattooing for your work to run like clockwork.

 Compile a Portfolio